 London’s a great place for a family day out at any time of year.
-This month, as ever, there are loads of fun things happening in the capital, plus Spring’s nearly here, the kids have a week’s half-term holiday and it’s Pancake Day.
+This month, as ever, there are loads of fun things happening in the capital, plus Spring’s nearly here, the kids have a week’s half-term holiday, it’s Chinesefamous New Year and it’s Pancake Day.
 Marvellous.

-Here’s my pick of the excellent things to do with kids in London this month.
+Here’s my pick of the excellent things to do in London this month.

 Southbank Imagine Children’s Festival

-Imagine Children’s Festival is the Southbank Centre’s annual children’s arts festival, and this year it runs from 9th – 19th February.
+Imagine Children’s Festival is the Southbank Centre’s annual children’s arts festival, and this year it runs from 7th – 18th February.
 The festival features the best in children’s literature, theatre and music and there are plenty of workshops and activities for kids up to the age of 12 years old.
-This year more than half of the events are free, including a special screening of The Little Mermaid where the film is powered entirely by bicycles.
+Many of the events are free, including a Strictly Kids dance workshop and a stop-motion filming session.

 Cost: Varies according to activity.